Suikoden (video game): Plot

 The Hero (nameable by the player, though known as "Tir" in official material) is the son of a Great General of the Scarlet Moon Empire, Teo McDohl.
 Teo is called away to fight a battle in the northlands, leaving his son alone under the guardianship of several family friends: long-time friend Ted and servants Cleo, Pahn and Gremio.
 Together, they accompany the hero to begin his career in the Imperial Army.
 He soon comes to realise through his missions and association with his leaders that the corruption within the Empire's top tier has led to a country whose populace is enslaved and unhappy.

 Through Ted, who is left hurt by a top servant of the king's, he comes into possession of the Rune of Life and Death (also known as the Soul Eater), one of 27 True Runes that govern various aspects of the world.
 Because the Rune is ruthlessly hunted for by corrupt officials within the Empire and their manipulators, the Hero and his companions are forced to flee the capital city of Gregminster with the help of Viktor, a suspicious character with unknown intentions.
 Unable to move properly, Ted stays behind to delay the enemy.
 Pahn, unsure of where his loyalty lies, decided to side with the Empire.

 After escaping, Viktor reveals he is part of the ongoing rebellion determined to face the corrupt Empire.
 Taking a liking to The Hero, he enlists him into the organization with the approval of their leader, Odessa Silverberg and reluctance of other members, particularly warrior Flik.
 In his short time there, the hero is only convinced of the need to struggle against the Empire when the hideout is attacked and sacked by Imperial forces, who kill Odessa after she tries to protect an innocent child.
 Recruiting the help of Odessa's brother, former imperial strategist Mathiu Silverberg, the Hero becomes the new Liberation Army leader.

 After securing an abandoned castle as its headquarters (nameable by the player), the army starts off as a small force working to unite rebel factions throughout Scarlet Moon, and eventually becomes a force large and powerful enough to bring down the Empire itself and evil lurking from inside it.

 Characters

 Suikoden boasts over 108 allied characters and numerous enemies and neutral characters.
 Many of the characters in this game also appear in later games in the Suikoden franchise.

 Development

 Suikoden took roughly two years to develop.

 Audio

 The soundtrack was published by King Records and released in Japan on April 5, 1996.
 It was composed and arranged by Miki Higashino, Tappi Iwase (Tappy), Taniguchi Hirofumi, Mayuko Kageshita and Hiroshi Tamawari.
 The soundtrack contained 2 discs and a total of 48 tracks.

 Release

+Suikoden was released for the PlayStation in Japan on December 15, 1995.

 The Saturn version was released nearly three years after the PlayStation original.
 It is an enhanced port including new locations, new enemies, enhanced colors, and a new opening full motion video.